The Drama Club

 formerly incarcerated kids, activists, teachers, and artists.

-Josie is the founder and Executive Director of Drama Club.
+Josie is the founder of Drama Club.
 Previous work includes teaching for Rehabilitation Through the Arts at Sing Sing and Woodbourne Correctional Facilities, where she taught courses on acting, public speaking and comedy.

 Before founding Drama Club, Josie developed a drop-in acting class for GEMS (Girls Educational and Mentoring Services), serving girls and young women who have experienced commercial sexual exploitation and domestic trafficking.